Network Monitoring Programs

 Recommended actions for Merchants

 Merchant ratios directly affect TabaPay.
-We are recommending merchants take the following steps to ensure their own ratios are monitored internally.
+Merchants should take the following steps to ensure their own ratios are monitored internally.

 • Track monthly chargeback and fraud counts and settled transaction counts for your Visa portfolio.
 If you need access to either the daily chargeback or the daily fraud report, please reach out to [email protected]